pjensfelt/wasp_as_cf_yawswing/README.md

 With linux, the crazyradio is easily recognized, but you have to setup UDEV-permissions.
 Look at the usb [permission instructions](https://github.com/bitcraze/crazyflie-lib-python/blob/master/docs/installation/usb_permissions.md) to setup udev on linux.

 ##### Crazyradio antenna Windows
-If you use Windows you need to [install the driver](https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/usbwindows/) for the Crazyradio USB antenna.
+If you use Windows you MUST [install the driver](https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/usbwindows/) for the Crazyradio USB antenna.

 #### Virtual machine
 An alternative to installing the source directly on your machine is to use a Virtualbox virtual machine.